the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 He said, "You're good at dropping God's law to keep your old ways.
 Moses said 'Care about your parents.' and 'The person who bad-mouths their parents has to die.'.
-But you say that someone can tell their parents "This is an offering to God", and they're not allowed to use it to help them.
+But you say that someone can tell their parents "This is an offering to God," and they're not allowed to use it to help them.
 It empties God's word for your old ways, and you do a lot of things like this!